smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 ```

- **Important**  Remove the relationships (that is, the  ** **&lt;Relationshipâ€¦&gt;**** tag) for any parts that you completely remove from the package.
+ **Important**  Remove the relationships (that is, the  ** **&lt;Relationship&gt;**** tag) for any parts that you completely remove from the package.
 Including a part without a corresponding relationship, or excluding a part and leaving its relationship in the package, will result in an error.

 The following markup shows the document.xml part, which includes our sample formatted text content before editing.